 Cardiology Associates Arrhythmia Center is committed to providing access to a complete spectrum of cardiac rhythm care to the residents of the Gulf Coast region.
-Our board certified and fellowship trained Cardiac Electrophysiology Physicians at Cardiology Associates Arrhythmia Center provide comprehensive evaluations and treatments for all arrhythmias and other heart circuitry complications.
+Our board certified and fellowship trained Cardiac Electrophysiology Physicians at Cardiology Associates Arrhythmia Center are dedicated to the diagnosis of heart rhythm disorders, and provide comprehensive evaluations and treatment for all arrhythmias, atrial fibrillation (AFIB) and other heart circuitry complications.

-The Cardiology Associates Arrhythmia Center provides arrhythmia patients the opportunity to remain close to home for their treatment and follow-up care.
+The Cardiology Associates Arrhythmia Center provides patients with heart rhythm disorders the opportunity to remain close to home for their treatment and follow-up care.
 With over 50 combined years of training and experience, each specialty trained cardiac electrophysiology physician provides state-of-the-art treatment for arrhythmia conditions using a comprehensive approach to cardiac electrophysiological care that is unmatched in the area.
-They offer cutting edge treatment for complex arrhythmias and other cardiac circuitry complications using advanced medical therapies and 3-D computerized mapping techniques, all rhythm devices and fully equipped facilities.
+They offer cutting edge treatment for complex arrhythmias and other cardiac circuitry complications using advanced medical therapies and 3-D computerized mapping techniques (ablation procedures), all rhythm devices and fully equipped state-of-the art facilities.

 What is Cardiac Electrophysiology?

-Electrophysiology (EP) is a specialty focusing on the heart’s timing or electrical system and in the diagnosis and treatment of irregular heartbeats or arrhythmias.
+Electrophysiology (EP) is a specialty focusing on the heart’s timing or electrical system and in the diagnosis and treatment of irregular heartbeats or arrhythmias also referred to as atrial fibrillation, AFIB.

 The sub-specialty trained, board certified cardiologists at the Arrhythmia Center have completed an additional one to two year fellowship training program in clinical cardiac electrophysiology.
 This is in addition to their fellowship training in cardiology.